Vonage/vbc-developer/_documentation/en/concepts/guides/make-an-api-request.md

 # Making an API Request

-Now that you've subscribed to APIs and authenticated you can use your access token to start making API calls.
+Now that you've [created an access token](/concepts/guides/create-an-access-token) you are ready to make an API request.

 ## Sample Request